Bitcoin Verdict

 Andreas Antonopoulos and David Harding / Paperback

-The reference text for how Bitcoin works at the protocol level.
-Keys, addresses, transactions, blocks, mining, consensus, scripts.
-Code-heavy but readable.
+This is the reference you reach for when you want to know how Bitcoin works at the protocol level.
+Keys, addresses, transactions, blocks, mining, consensus, scripts - it covers all of it.
+There is real code in here, but it stays readable.
 The newest edition adds Taproot, Schnorr, and Lightning coverage.

 View on Amazon